DREMC congratulates the 2022 writing contest winners

 Each winner will receive a $1,000 scholarship from DREMC to be applied towards their higher education.
 Winners are also eligible to compete for other scholarships ranging from $1,000 to $10,000 on a statewide level.

 “DREMC is committed to being a partner in the communities we serve, and the writing competition opens a door for us to provide an opportunity to the students,” says DREMC President and CEO Scott Spence.
 “We applaud these winners and wish them continued success in their future endeavors.”

-Each year, students in the DREMC service area are invited to write 900 words or less about electric cooperatives and how they serve their communities.
-This year’s contest theme was titled “Electric Cooperatives: The Power to Be” and asked students to focus on how electric cooperatives give consumers the “power to be” connected, engaged, productive, healthy, educated, etc.
+Each year, DREMC invites high school juniors, who receive electric service from the cooperative, to write short stories of up to 900 words about electric cooperatives and how they serve their communities.
+This year’s contest theme was titled “Electric Cooperatives: Building a Brighter Tennessee” and encouraged students to focus on how electric cooperatives have far-reaching impacts on Tennessee through investments in energy, education, broadband, economic development, and more.

 “TVPPA is honored to be involved in the selection process to identify the scholarship recipients within DREMC’s service territory,” Executive VP, Member Services and Strategic Relations Danette Scudder said.
 “The future is indeed bright in Tennessee with these student scholars as advocates and ambassadors for cooperative values.
 We look forward to seeing all of the great things they will accomplish.”